pramcistudent/cookbook-project3/README.md

 ## Features
 ### Existing Features
-- **Register Account** - Anybody can register for free and create their own unique account.
+- **Register Account** - Allows new users to register for a free account.
+The form's username field only accepts alphanumeric values.
+I've included checks to ensure that the username doesn't already exist in the database before users are successfully registered.
+Passwords stored in the database are hashed for security purposes.
-- **Log In to Account** - Allows new users to register for a free account.
+- **Log In to Account** - Allows existing users to login to their account.
 The form's username field only accepts alphanumeric values.
+I've included authorization checks to verify the username and password (hashed password) against the details stored in the database before users can be logged in.
 - **Log Out of Account** - Allows users to logout of their account by clicking the 'Logout' link in the navbar/sidenav.
 Upon clicking the button, the user session ends.
 - **Flash Messages** - Displayed at the top of the page below the navbar.
 These messages differ based on user interaction and provides helper messages for users.
 - **View All Recipe** - On the *home* page pagination is used for the unfiltered results to display 8 recipes per page.
 The previous page button is only available if there is a previous page.
 The next page button is only available if there is a next page.